 Pressures for change

 Redevelopment in the Kingston Park area came about because of the shift of retailing to the edge of cities.
 Although housing areas have not been redeveloped, the balance between retail and the other functions has shifted.
-This has brought a substantial increase in road traffic to the area.
+This brought a substantial increase in road traffic to the area.
 The rugby club brought in large volumes of traffic on match days.
 As the Great Park developed, these problems were exacerbated.
 (The Great Park planning permission originally excluded retail development within its boundaries.)
 Kingston Park developed into a mosaic of retailing areas, each with a slightly different history, but whose functions have increasingly sought to attract custom from a larger retail catchment.